jbsee/4thSemesterPortfolio/content/Python/Guide to Python.md

 >
 >This guide was built using Chat-GPT and Gemini.
 It started as a few questions about Python and wasn't meant to be this comprehensive, but at some point I decided to treat this as a LLM-learning experiment: **Can I use LLMs to help generate useful, customized learning material for a programming language I barely know?**
 >
 >The biggest risk seems to be that I don't know what I don't know—I can't really tell if anything is missing.
 I tried mitigating this risk by having Chat-GPT's reasoning model fight Gemini's reasoning model in critiquing and correcting the guide.
-After a while I arrived at a point where corrections started becoming somewhat trivial, both models seemed happy about what was included, so I settled on a version of the guide.
+After a while I arrived at a point where corrections and additions seemed somewhat trivial, both models seemed happy about what was included, so I settled on a version of the guide.
 I have reviewed everything in the guide and modified quite a bit, but there are probably still blind spots and errors I've missed.
-The guide will be updated continuously throughout the semester unless I abandon it.
-It might turn out as a waste of time.
-Or as a gold mine.
+The guide will be updated continuously throughout the semester—unless I abandon it.
+It might turn out to be a waste of time.
+Or a gold mine.
 Most likely, it's somewhere in between.
 >
 > **This resource might be inaccurate and is not in any way a complete guide.
 Double check anything important!**

-This is meant as an introduction to Python - not to be memorized, but to help get a general understanding of the language.
+This is meant as an introduction to Python—not to be memorized, but to help get a general understanding of the language.
 Some things might not make a lot of sense during the first read-through—and some (e.g. comprehensions) are not strictly necessary to implement straight away—however, they are nice to know.
 Use the guide for look-ups while learning by doing.

 Some comparisons to C# are included, since that's the language I'm most comfortable with.